snobu/azure-keyvault-things/README.md

 }

 ```
-Note that you don't need to do this dance if you use the Azure SDK in your application (it will get the access token for you).
+Note that you don't need to do this dance if you use the Azure SDK in your application (Azure.Identity will get the access token for you).